GuerreroO/guitarZero/README.md

 1. How to randomize which note appeared

+2. how to increment each note's position value separately

-2. How to randomize the time in which the notes appeared
+3. How to randomize the time in which the notes appeared

-2. How can I get the game to accurately detect when the div is at a range so that when the key is pressed it would register as off-range, slightly within the perfect range, and perfectly within the perfect range.
+4. How can I get the game to accurately detect when the div is at a range so that when the key is pressed it would register as off-range, slightly within the perfect range, and perfectly within the perfect range.